varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 methods of running it have to be tailored for the specific organization and its teams.
-These are the topics for many more articles and discussions (yet published [Maintaining design systems with proper user research](https://medium.com/elisa-design/maintaining-design-systems-with-user-research-3ba5feafc336) and presented [Building design systems that leverage your designers, sdevelopers, and products](http://varya.me/design-systems-thinking/)).
+These are the topics for many more articles and discussions (yet published [Maintaining design systems with proper user research](https://medium.com/elisa-design/maintaining-design-systems-with-user-research-3ba5feafc336) and presented [Building design systems that leverage your designers, developers, and products](http://varya.me/design-systems-thinking/)).

 <i>